romandariana/adi-kuiper-gen/docs/hardware-configuration.rst

    ad4003            zed
    adrv9009-zu11eg   adrv9009-zu11eg-revb

 This output shows all the evaluation board and carrier combinations that your specific Kuiper image can support.

-Reconfiguring Your Hardware Setup
+Automated Reconfiguration Process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Hardware reconfiguration requires root access to your Kuiper system (the
-``analog`` user has sudo privileges) and that your system is running from an
+``analog`` user has sudo privileges) and that your system is running from
-SD card or storage device.
+an SD card or storage device.
 The process varies depending on whether you're
 switching to different physical hardware or reconfiguring for the same
 hardware.